AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/eda-notebook.md

 ### Bivariate analysis

 Bivariate analysis is used to help understand the relationship between two sets of values, such as your features and a target variable.
-Since different plots cater to categorical and numerical data types, this analysis should be done seperately for each data type.
+Since different plots cater to categorical and numerical data types, this analysis should be done separately for each data type.
 The following charts are recommended for bivariate analysis:

 - **Correlation**: A correlation coefficient is the measure of the strength of a relationship between two features.
 Correlation has values between -1 and 1, where: 1 indicates a strong positive relationship, -1 indicates a strong negative relationship, and a result of zero indicates no relationship at all.
-- **Pairplot**: Pairplots are a simple way to visualize relationships between each variable.
+- **Pair plot**: Pair plots are a simple way to visualize relationships between each variable.
 It produces a matrix of relationships between each variable in the data.
 - **Heatmap**: Heatmaps are the correlation coefficient for all variables in the dataset.
-- **Boxplots**: Boxplots are a standardized way of displaying data distribution based on a five number summary (minimum, first quartile (Q1), median, third quartile (Q3), and maximum).
+- **Box plots**: Box plots are a standardized way of displaying data distribution based on a five number summary (minimum, first quartile (Q1), median, third quartile (Q3), and maximum).
-- **Countplot**: A countplot is like a histogram or a bar graph for some categorical features.
+- **Count plot**: A count plot is like a histogram or a bar graph for some categorical features.
 It shows the number of occurrences of an item based on a certain type of category.

 To understand relationship between the 'goal' variable and the predictors/features, charts are used based on datatypes.
-For numerical features, you should use a boxplot if the 'goal' variable is categorical, as well as, a pairplot and heatmap if the 'goal' variable is numerical.
+For numerical features, you should use a box plot if the 'goal' variable is categorical, as well as, a pairplot and heatmap if the 'goal' variable is numerical.

-For categorical features, you should use a countplot if the 'goal' variable is categorical, as well as, a boxplot if the 'goal' variable is numerical.
+For categorical features, you should use a countplot if the 'goal' variable is categorical, as well as, a box plot if the 'goal' variable is numerical.
 Using these methods helps with understanding relationships.
 These relationships can be in the form of features, or predictors and a goal.

 **Numerical predictors**